jimmynotjim/scrollnav/README.md

 # [jQuery scrollNav][1]

-A jQuery plugin for building a scrolling side nav
+A jQuery plugin for building a scrolling side navigation menu

 *Check out [the homepage][1] to see it in action.*